adonese/adonese.github.io/content/post/fintech-for-software-engineers/index.md

 {{<figure src="./risk-ass.png" caption="Here's a simple classical flow for payment.
 Tip: please you can click to enlarge the figure.">}}

 We would like to derive the formula that every transaction is composed of a risk factor.
 Historically, a merchant would almost always bear all of the costs plus an extra chargeback fees (we will talk about it in a bit).
 The idea was to always incentivize the consumers since they are ones driving the whole industry.
 The cost on the merchant is the refund + any operational costs (man hours, filing complaints etc) + a between 20-100$ penalty on the merchant.
 So, some estimates the refund of a $100 is around $250.
 That's a lot, but also largely exaggerated.
 Another consideration is that Visa allows up to 1% of monthly chargebacks upon merchants before imposing limitations on the merchant (high risk profile merchant, extra processing fees to name but only a few) -- same applies to mastercard.

+**It is good to point out the clear but subtle for some, differences between purchase and peer to peer transfers*: Purchase is when you buy a good from a merchant, in our case via a POS.
+It is always protected by consumer protection laws, and it allows you "return" the good and get a refund.
+This is the most important thing.
+Whether the purchase was made through online or offline.
+Peer to Peer transfer is as if you give ~~away~~ cash to a friend of yours, you _cannot_ ask any other person to help you get that money back, but you can go to your friend and ask them to return it.
+When you make a p2p transfer it is usually a final transaction that cannot be reversed, that's why you'd be prompted to "Add a Beneficiary" first.

 If we were to visualize the actual flow, it will look something similar to this